ReactionMechanismGenerator/ARC/README.md

 <a href="https://www.inchi-trust.org/">InChI</a>,
 or <a href="https://rmg.mit.edu/">RMG</a>'s
 <a href="https://reactionmechanismgenerator.github.io/RMG-Py/reference/molecule/adjlist.html">adjacency list</a>),
-and  automatically executes, tracks, and processes relevant electronic structure jobs on user-defined servers.
-The principal outputs of ARC are thermodynamic properties (H, S, Cp) and high-pressure limit kinetic rate coefficients for the defined species and reactions.
+and  automatically executes, tracks, and processes relevant electronic structure calculation jobs on user-defined server\s.
+The principal outputs of ARC are thermodynamic properties (H, S, Cp) and high-pressure limit kinetic rate coefficients of species and reactions of interest.

-Make sure to visit <a href="https://reactionmechanismgenerator.github.io/ARC/index.html">ARC's Documentation</a> page.
+## Mission

+ARC's mission is to provide the kinetics community with a well-documented and extensible code base for automatically calculating species thermochemistry and reaction rate coefficients.

+## Documentation

+Visit out <a href="https://reactionmechanismgenerator.github.io/ARC/index.html">documentation</a> pages for installation instructions, examples, API, advanced features and more.

+## Licence

+This project is licensed under the MIT License - see the <a href="https://github.com/ReactionMechanismGenerator/ARC/blob/master/LICENSE">LICENSE</a> file for details.

+## Contributing

 Developers and contributors: Visit
 <a href="https://github.com/ReactionMechanismGenerator/ARC/wiki">ARC's Developer's Guide</a>
 on the wiki page.

+If you have a suggestion or find a bug, please post to our <a href="https://github.com/ReactionMechanismGenerator/ARC/issues">Issues</a> page.

+## Questions

+If you are having issues, please post to our <a href="https://github.com/ReactionMechanismGenerator/ARC/issues">Issues</a> page.
+We will do our best to assist.